beegee-tokyo/Hydroponic-Control-System/README.md

 ----

 ### WisBlock Control Node
 The firmware for the Control Node is based on RUI3 BSP.
-Source code is in the [Hydroponic-Relays] folder(./Hydroponic-Relays).
+Source code is in the [Hydroponic-Relays folder](./Hydroponic-Relays).

 The WisBlock Control Node has three downlink commands to remotely control the water pump, the nutrition valve and the pump on/off times.
 They are devided into two groups: